Signal Mountain Middle High School: Academics and testing

 During the 2017-2018 school year, 38 senior students (roughly 25% of the graduating class) scored a 30 or above on the ACT, including two scores of 36.

 Fine Arts

 Signal Mountain Middle / High School offers five different fine arts for middle and high school students to pursue.
 They are: band, art, theatre, chorus and strings.
 From middle school through sophomore year of high school, all students are required to take one fine art.
 There are middle school concert bands separated by grade level, a high school concert band, middle and high school strings, chorus and theatre classes, as well as different levels of art classes.

-Band

-Drew Buckner is the director of middle school bands.
-Shelby Walker is the director of high school bands.

 The Signal Corps Marching Band won the Division II State Championship on November 6, 2021.

-Theatre

-Ruth Farrimond is the theatre teacher for middle and high school theatre classes.
-She is the director of all school plays.
-The Signal Mountain Theatre Department put on productions of "The Odd Couple", "Into the Woods", and "Pride and Prejudice" recently and will be hosting their annual Senior Scenes competition on January 21.

-Strings

-Brock Ownby is the SMMHS strings teacher.
+The band also went on to place 4th in the Bands of America Grand Nationals Competition Class A in 2021.

 Extracurricular activities

 Signal Mountain has participated in academic competitions, including Youth in Government, Model United Nations, Technology Student Association, and in mock trial.
 The school also is involved in a program called Youth Court that partners with Hamilton County Juvenile Court.